berbaquero/the-web-boilerplate/README.md

 ### Get it

-Just hit the 'Download ZIP' button to get the project and start from there!
+Just hit the '**Download ZIP**' button to get the project and start from there!

+_If you `git clone` the repo, you'll get the development history from it, which you probably don't want for your own project._

 ### Run it